elixit/Tracker-hw/README.md

 ## Description

-- The goal of this project is to create a seeds.sql, schema.sql, and connect it to a server using mysql 2 and inquirer.
+- The goal of this project is to create a seeds.sql, schema.sql, and create a sql database on server.js.  using node, mysql 2 and inquirer.
 We are required to make an employee database that allows the user to
                  'view all departments',
                  'view all roles',
                   'view all employees',